AngelMunoz/Hox/markdown/guides/declarative-shadow-dom.md

 The Shadow DOM is a feature that isolates its own DOM tree from the main document DOM, often used with Javascript and custom elements to create what is known as Web Components.
 Of course this is a simplification but it gives the general idea.

-While Shadow DOM and it's styling isolation features is a great thing, it didn't play well with server side rendering as you'd render the custom element tag but the enhancing of the tag would happen on the client side, which would cause a flash of unstyled content (FOUC).
+While Shadow DOM and its styling isolation features is a great thing, it didn't play well with server side rendering as you'd render the custom element tag but the enhancing of the tag would happen on the client side, which would cause a flash of unstyled content (FOUC).

 Declarative Shadow DOM allows you to create these DOM boundaries in a declarative way, which means that the browser can render the content in the right order and you don't have to worry about the FOUC.